karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 #### Magical terms:
 * **Apeiron (refined)** - The fuel of apeiromancy and runecraft.
 It is enclosed in a specially sealed bottle.
 Apeiron is sold in different quantities, but usually in very tiny vials.
 These contain enough apeiron for one simple spell.
 More complicated spells may need more than one vial of apeiron.
 During the process of spellcasting, the apeiron energy will traverse the body of the caster and exit in the form of the spell.
 * **Spell Discs** - The are two kinds of discs, marked and clean.
 A mage can use marked discs to instantly cast a spell.
-Clean discs are used to create new variations of the mageís spells.
+Clean discs are used to create new variations of the mage‚Äôs spells.
 * **Mage Sign** - Every mage has their own sign, used on their spell discs and installed spells.
 * **Mage Book** - The Mage Book contains spells, their words of power and variants a mage knows.
-The cover bears the mageís sign.
+The cover bears the mage‚Äôs sign.
-* **Word of Power** - Uttering these words releases the spellís power.
+* **Word of Power** - Uttering these words releases the spell‚Äôs power.

 #### Obtaining skills
 * **Level 1:** Core Module skills